Technik-Tueftler/TeTueChallenge/001C/Challenge.md

 - For the first attempt to measure the runtime we use the module timeit.
 For this the complete code should be in a string at the end.
 ## Challenge
 Develop (for a game) a module (a Python file) which returns a sorted list for a highscore.
 The sorted list should return the input objects.
 The objects are finished games with different attributes.
 The players (objects) shall be sorted and prioritized as follows:
-1. secrets in ascending order (the more secrets the better).
+1. secrets in ascending order (more secrets, better).
-2. playtime_s in descending order (the less time used the better)
+2. playtime_s in descending order (less time, better)
-3. kills in ascending order (the more secrets the better)
+3. kills in ascending order (more kills, better)
 **Handing over an unsorted list:** [<player_1>, <player_2>, <player_n>]
 **Return of a sorted list:** [<player_2>, <player_1>, <player_n>]
 ## Test